The archipelago of Zanzibar consists of two main islands: Unguja and Pemba.

 1. Ras Nungwi Beach

-This makes Nungwi a perfect place if you are looking to swim around the clock without having to walk far out to sea to chase the ocean.
+The Northern tip of Zanzibar is special.
+Unlike the East and West coastlines, the top island location is blessed by not having to deal with high and low tides.
+This makes Nungwi the perfect Zanzibar beach if you are looking to swim around the clock without having to walk far out to sea to chase the ocean.

-There are many bars and clubs, but the entire atmosphere remains Zanzibari style, chilled out, and low key.
+Nungwi is known for its party atmosphere, yet it's not to be compared with party beach destinations elsewhere in the world.
+There are many bars and clubs, but the atmosphere remains Zanzibari style, chilled out, and low-key.

 Where to Stay in Zanzibar: Nungwi